Practical Approaches for Testing and Breaking JWT Authentication

 1- Split the entire wordlist into smaller queues.

-2- Spawn new threads, and then feed every queue to a unique thread.
+2- Spawn new threads and feed every queue to a unique thread.

-3- The thread is treated as a “worker”, and all the functions are synchronized with a global checker that checks if the key is found by other workers.
+3- The thread is treated as a “worker”, and all the functions are synchronized with a global checker that checks if other workers find the key.

 4- While the key is not found, all threads test values in the assigned queue.